orbitalquark/textadept/doc/02_Installation.md

 included in Windows and Mac OSX packages.
 Textadept also has its own version of Lua.

-The _experimental_ terminal version of Textadept requires [ncurses][].
+The terminal version of Textadept requires [ncurses][].
 This dependency is only necessary if you wish to run Textadept from a terminal.

 Notes: